rajat-sharma-3745/Ecom-Cart/README.md

 ## Demo & Screenshots

-Below are a few screenshots from the live deployed site:
+Below are a few screenshots:

 <!-- Replace these with your actual images from your `/assets` or `screenshots` folder -->
 ![Homepage](./screenshots/ProductGrid.png)